TheVNConnoisseur/FEW_Engine/README.md

 Tool that allows the modification of script files offered in ANIM and CROWD powered visual novels (created by [SIS Planning](http://www.hs-crowd.co.jp/)).

 ### Notes on its usage
 The tool has only been tested (and will NOT be tested with other games) with [Zetsuboushi](https://vndb.org/v3315).
-So, considering that this tool does a full recompilation of the script file, incompatibilities across the entire library of CROWD and ANIM games.
+So, considering that this tool does a full recompilation of the script file, incompatibilities across the entire library of CROWD and ANIM games will arise.

 ### How are *_sce.dat files created?
 While the code also documents how these files are structured, here it is also the same information on a more accessible manner.